sunpengfei1122/Delay_weight_lowprecision/README.md

 ![Delay evolution](docs/2.png)

 Moreover, by quantizing the delays— for example: self.delay1 = slayer.delay_minmax(128, step=10)
-which uses 128 neurons and a dilation step of 10—you can boost your performance to 90.4%:
+which uses 128 neurons and a dilation step of 10—you can get the performance of 90.4%:
 The corresponding quantized weights and delays are:
 ![Delay evolution](docs/3.png)